tvheadend/tvheadend/docs/markdown/status_connections.md

 : The data port(s) used by the client device.

 **Username**
-: The username used to access tvheadend (a blank cell indicates no username was supplied).
+: The username used to access Tvheadend (a blank cell indicates no username was supplied).

 **Started**
 : Date the connection started - YYYY-MM-DD HH:MM:SS.